Adoption Hours: Sun – Tues & Thurs – Sat 12pm – 5pm

 COVERED BY 230 NEWSPAPERS PLUS CNN, FOX & MSNBC

-Breed Misidentification & Breed Specific Legislation
+Misidentification & Legislation

 Studies show ~60% of dogs labeled as “pit bulls” in media reports have no genetic ancestry from those breeds, making incident statistics unreliable.
 Law enforcement officers or journalists respond to dog bite incidents and misclassify dogs as “Pit Bulls” due to lingering prejudices, subconscious biases, and ignorance.
 98% of dogs with pitbull-type ancestry are mixed-breed, with only 2% classified as purebred.